Manufacturing for all sectors

 At the other end of the DfMA scale, extensive offsite fabrication is being used to deliver four large cryogenic tanks for the AUD$34 billion (£17 billion) Ichthys natural gas project near Darwin, Australia.
 The project is a joint venture between Inpex of Japan and Total of France and will deliver 8.4Mt of liquefied natural gas (LNG) and 1.6Mt of liquefied petroleum gas (LPG) annually from the Timor Sea Ichthys field.

 Laing O’Rourke and its partner Kawasaki Heavy Industries (KHI) of Japan have an Engineer-Procure-Construct (EPC) contract for two LNG tanks, each with 165,000m3 net pumpable capacity, plus two LPG tanks of 85,000m3 and 60,000m3 capacity (for propane and butane respectively).
-Work started on site in June 2013 and is due for completion in August 2016.

 The highly insulated tanks – effectively large sophisticated cool boxes − at the Bladin Point onshore processing plant are designed to keep LNG at –162°C, just below its boiling point at atmospheric pressure.
 The 90m diameter, 55m tall, full-containment structures have an inner tank made from 17−34mm thick, 9 per cent nickel steel alloy, which remains ductile at extremely low temperatures.
 The inner tanks and their 1.1m thick insulation are surrounded by slip-formed post-stressed concrete outer walls, a reinforced-concrete-covered structural steel roof, reinforced concrete foundations and associated piping, instrumentation and electrical infrastructure.
 The outer tank structures are designed to provide a vapour-proof containment as well as a secondary protection containment.